bluehen-tech/ud-dssa-website/RESUME_UPLOAD_QUICKSTART.md

 1. Go to your Supabase Dashboard → SQL Editor
 2. Open and run the file: `supabase/RESUME_UPLOADS_SETUP.sql`
-3. This creates the `resume_uploads` table with proper RLS policies
+3. This creates the `opportunity_resumes` table with proper RLS policies (one resume per opportunity per user)

 ### 2. Create the Storage Bucket (Required)